freesouls/face-alignment-at-3000fps/README.md

 # Future Development
-	I have add up the openMP to use multithread for faster training, it is really fast, takes an hour when the model is 5 layers deep and 10 trees in each forest with about 8000+ augmented images.
+- I have add up the openMP to use multithread for faster training, it is really fast, takes an hour when the model is 5 layers deep and 10 trees in each forest with about 8000+ augmented images.
-    I have already develop the multithread one, but the time for predicting one image is slower than sequential one, since creating and destroying threads cost more time.
+- I have already develop the multithread one, but the time for predicting one image is slower than sequential one, since creating and destroying threads cost more time.
-    I will optimize it and update it later.
+- I will optimize it and update it later.
-    Second, I will also develop a version on GPU, and will also upload later.
+- Second, I will also develop a version on GPU, and will also upload later.
+# THANKS
+Mang thanks goes to those appreciate my work.

 if you have any question, contact me at declanxu@gmail.com or declanxu@126.com, THANKS.